anthonysSlab/AshenOdyssey/lore.md

 Technically Species, but its just somantics

 ## Humans
-... it's humans.
+- Well rounded
+- Omnivores
+- Terrifying in their ability and will to survive anywhere.
+- The most prevasive and common Humanoid Species
+- first to achieve interstellar travel
+- Homeland: Old Earth

 ## the Swarm
 An Experiment lead as a cooporation between the Rayer Institute and the Federation gone Haywire,
 aimed to allow Humanoid Species to live in uninhabitable areas (and create super troops).
 - Primitive
 - Extremely Addaptible
 - Mutate Easily
+- Will eat almost anything
 - Lead by a Hive Mind, and form sub-Hive Minds
 - Individuality possible but RARE
 - Long Range Telepathy between Species Members
 - Widely spread over all galaxies as an Invasive Species, usually in harsh enviroments